influxdata/docs-v2/content/influxdb/cloud-iox/sql-reference.md

   AND h2o_feet.time = h2o_temperature.time
 ```

-The RIGHT JOIN or RIGHT OUTER JOIN clause gathers data from all rows in the right table regardless of whether there is a match in the left table
+The `RIGHT JOIN` and `RIGHT OUTER JOIN` clauses gather data from all rows in the right table regardless of whether there is a match in the left table

 ```sql
 SELECT *